ECB to launch digital euro project

-FRANKFURT (REUTERS) - The European Central Bank (ECB) is set to give the green light on Wednesday (July 14) to a multi-year project to create a digital version of the euro.
+FRANKFURT • The European Central Bank (ECB) was set to give the green light yesterday to a multi-year project to create a digital version of the euro.

 An electronic equivalent of banknotes and coins, the digital euro will likely be a digital wallet that euro zone citizens can keep at the ECB.